Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 When recording data by hand, or collecting information about sample collection, this is more likely to be done in a spreadsheet.
 It saves a lot time and will hopefully prevent anything being forgotten, if you are able to prepare this in advance as well.

 Be prepared to [document](#metadata) as much as you can in the field and take [good care](#backing-up-data) of these notes.

+### Travel and customs

+Plan how you will get your hardware to the field location with good time.
+Carefully check cargo restrictions to ensure that your hardware meets the requirements of carriage.
+Batteries that are in UPSs or other instrumentation are particularly regulated.

+Don't forget the return journey: when returning with portable media devices holding your collected data, think carefully how you get them back.
+Consider encryption of the device if it holds personal or sensitive data.

+TODO samples
+TODO countries being transited